 Anti-heroes are great at appealing to the readers because people can relate and connect to them as they better illustrate the flaws of people compared to a traditional hero full of purely good qualities like bravery, courage, morality and a perfect being who everyone is not.

-Anti-heroes are flawed protagonist who lacks the traditional traits and qualities of a conventional hero, which makes them more human-like thus relatable and ultimately likable.
+Anti-heroes are a flawed protagonist who lacks the traditional traits and qualities of a conventional hero, which makes them more human-like thus relatable and ultimately likable.

 An antihero is a protagonist, the main character, or sometimes the other notable character who lacks heroic traits or heroic qualities such as courage, confidence, moral goodness and altruism.